JAVAN000B/vote/README.md

-# Game voting flask project web app
+# voting flask project web app
+easy vote

 # Purpose of application:
 this project is a rewrite version of the original project.